-4School of Information Systems, Singapore Management University, Singapore.
-Email: archanm@smu.edu.sg and hence an improvement in residual capacity.
+Various papers, e.g., [11], [12], [13], have examined the use of multiple wireless transmission rates, multiple radio interfaces, multiple paths, and wireless broadcast advantage to improve wireless network capacity.
+These approaches are intramesh schemes, in that they aim to support video transmission in WMNs by using wireless resources more effectively.
+An alternative approach is to enhance WMNs with access gateways that can provide alternative routing paths via the Internet.
+This allows a reduction in wireless transmission distance (the number of wireless hops traversed) and hence an improvement in residual capacity.
 We call this gateway-based approach the integrated architecture and illustrate its potential in Fig. 1.
-The intra-mesh communication from S to R experiences at least 6 hops, while the integrated path (shown by the arrow lines) traverse only 2 wireless hops (to or from the gateways) by taking advantage of an Internet shortcut among the gateways.
+The intramesh communication from S to R experiences at least six hops, while the integrated path (shown by the arrow lines) traverse only two wireless hops (to or from the gateways) by taking advantage of an Internet shortcut among the gateways.
 Besides reducing the hop count, an additional set of advantages accrue from the higher bandwidth and lower loss rates that the Internet (wired) paths offer, compared to the WMN wireless links.

-Gateway-based approaches [8-9] for routing in WMNs typically aim to improve forwarding performance over large physical distances (possibly across multiple network domains), by using wired paths preferentially over wireless links whenever possible, without regard to the quality and congestion experienced by different links.
-However, in many instances, the use of an Internetbased path may actually prove counterproductive, especially if the vicinity of the access gateways is congested.
-In Fig. 1, packets from S prefer the intra-mesh routing to reach R' because the intra-mesh routing has the same number of wireless hops as the integrated path but needs no Internet access.
-Hence, the choice between an intra-mesh route vs. an integrated path is an involved one, that must clearly take into account relative position of the sending and receiving nodes, and more importantly, the traffic congestion and link quality on both the intra-mesh and integrated paths.
+Gateway-based approaches [8], [9] for routing in WMNs typically aim to improve forwarding performance over large physical distances (possibly across multiple network domains), by using wired paths preferentially over wireless links whenever possible, without regard to the quality and congestion experienced by different links.
+However, in many instances, the use of an Internet-based path may actually prove counterproductive, especially if the vicinity of the access gateways is congested.
+In Fig. 1, packets from S prefer the intramesh routing to reach R' because the intramesh routing has the same number of wireless hops as the integrated path but needs no Internet access.
+Hence, the choice between an intramesh route versus an integrated path is an involved one, that must clearly take into account